Managing Your Database With Customer Profiles

 12558360898829

-2. In the Teesnap Admin Portal, set up the prices that go with each player profile by time of day and day of the week as dictated in your tee sheet creation.
+2. Within the Teesnap Admin Portal, configure the pricing associated with each player profile based on the specific time of day and day of the week outlined in your tee sheet setup.

 4. The next time this customer checks in, their correct prices will automatically be sent to the shopping cart.